DaoCloud/DaoCloud-docs/docs/en/docs/download/dce5.md

 [See more historical revisions](./free/dce5-installer-history.md)

-## Download the commercial release
+## Download the Enterprise Package

-This release is suitable for building private cloud, hybrid cloud, multicloud, micro-service and other scenarios, and can customize a variety of cloud-native modules.
+This package is suitable for building private cloud, hybrid cloud, multicloud, micro-service and other scenarios, and can customize a variety of cloud-native modules.

 | Offline Pack | Version | Download | Updated Date |
 | ---------------- | ------- | ------------------------ ----------------- | -------- |